drupalprojects/blockcache_alter/README.txt

    usually be "sites/all/modules/").
 2. Go to "administer -> build -> modules" and enable the module.

 3. Apply one of the 2 core patches if you like.
-Copy them to the root of your Drupal installation and run following command:
+Copy them to the block modules directory of your Drupal installation and run following command:

    patch -p0 < filename.